vivarium-collective/sed2-demo/README.md

 ## usage

+You can run as either a command or a server.

+### command

 To run the copasi/tellurium comparison demo you can invoke the `process_bigraph.run` command with the comparison document json:

 ```